Camp Meds Is All About Your Kids Camp Medical Technician: Who Are They? And Can They Ensure Your Kids Safety?

 What Can You Do To Support Your Camp Medical Technician?

-Thoroughly Complete The Camp Medical Questionnaire.
+Thoroughly Complete The Camp Medical Questionnaire

 The Camp Medical Questionnaire will be a part of every camps registration packet and will ask you to go into specific detail on any serious medical or allergy considerations.
-Please be very specific, especially in regards to over-the-counter meds.
+Please be very specific, especially in regard to over-the-counter meds.
 The Camp Medical Technician would like the full resource of options to treat your kid.
 Any over-the-counter med that is not specifically indicated as permissible by the parent might not be able to be given by them.

 If any serious reactions can occur with certain prescribed or over-the-counter meds, you MUST indicate this within the questionnaire.
 And if your child has any history and frequency of seizures or heart issues, it is very important that you indicate this on paper and verbally to the Medical Technician on check-in day.
 This could affect the level and type of activities that your kid can safely participate in.